shifoajoshy/Report_Testing/README.md

   <ins>**Cross-Filtering and Relationships:**<ins><br>

-  • Incorrectly defined relationships between tables or misconfigured cross-filtering can cause unexpected results.
+  • Incorrectly defined relationships between tables or misconfigured cross-filtering can cause unexpected results.<br><br>

-### <ins><br>**Objective:**<ins><br>
+### <ins>**Objective:**<ins><br>
 • The objective of this project is to validate the functionality, performance, and security aspects of the Power BI dashboard connected to a PostgreSQL database.
-• The testing in this project aims to ensure data accuracy, delivers accurate insights, dashboard meets user requirements, proper functioning of dashboard features, and adherence to security protocols.
+• The testing in this project aims to ensure data accuracy, delivers accurate insights, dashboard meets user requirements, proper functioning of dashboard features, and adherence to security protocols.<br><br>

 ### <ins>**Test Design overview & Types of Testing Involved:**<ins><br>